-Nicholas sits as a Legally Qualified Chair in police misconduct hearings, is a Vice President and Executive Member of the National Association of Legally Qualified Chairs and specialises in professional disciplinary matters.
+Nicholas sits as a Legally Qualified Chair of Police Misconduct Hearings and is a Vice President of the National Association of Legally Qualified Chairs.

 Police Law Cases